samyk/pwnat/README.md

 always keeps the UDP "session" active.
 The packets it sends have a 0 byte payload and are only sent when the client is not sending data out.
 Otherwise, the fastest it will possibly send the keep-alive packets is one packet every 5 seconds.
-If any other type of data is traveling through the tunnel, no keep-alive packets will be transmitted.
+If any other type of data is travelling through the tunnel, no keep-alive packets will be transmitted.